cynic64/vkwc/README.md

 - Alt+Esc exits
 - Alt+F2 runs `foot`, a Wayland-native terminal emulator
 - Alt+R cycles between displaying three buffers: color, depth and UV
-- New windows spawn roughly where the mouse is - use this if you want to stack things in a particular way
+- New windows spawn centered where the mouse is - use this if you want to stack things in a particular way

 By default, a physics simulation is connected to the compositor, so windows should pile on top of each other somewhat realistically.